thingsdb/ThingsDocs/v0/content/data-types/tuple.md

 [sort](../list/sort) | Return a new sorted `list`.

 {{% notice info %}}
-The above methods correspond to those of a `list`.
+The above functions correspond to those of a `list`.
 For that reason, they are only listed under the data type `list`.
 {{% /notice %}}